gitsobek/ngx-infi-toast/README.md

 ### Handlers
 At this moment, function `open` returns a handler object which will be helpful to use for listening on specific actions related to a single notification.

-* `onClose()` - emits passed data in the configuration object on notification closure, if no data is passed to the configuration object, it will emit ```true``` by default, this can be generally used to keep track of the data associated to a specific notification
+* `onClose()` - emits passed data in the configuration object on notification closure, if no data is passed to the configuration object, it will emit ```true``` by default, this can be generally used to keep track of the data associated to a specific notification.<br>
 Example:
 ```ts
 const toast = this.toastService.open(